inskillflow/FastAPI-EN/drfat.md

 * display a simple interface with Streamlit
 * allow the user to enter 8 numeric values
 * send these values to the FastAPI backend
-* receive the prediction returned by the API
+* receive the prediction result
-* display the result clearly on the screen
+* display the result on the screen

-In simple terms, this is the part of the project that the user can directly see and interact with.
+This is the visible part of the application that the user interacts with.

-## 4. How everything works together
+## 4. How the application works

 The complete workflow is the following: